-Posted January 2022
+Posted March 2022

 Due to the serious condition women should seek help without delay and the Covid pandemic should in no way change this.
 Should face to face consultation not be possible with a health care professional, attendance at an early pregnancy assessment unit or accident and emergency unit is vital.
 If you think you may have an ectopic pregnancy, please don’t delay in booking a face-to-face appointment.
 Please read the below advice and visit our home page (and click on the link “Have You An Ectopic Pregnancy?”) for guidance on what to do if you may have an ectopic pregnancy.